 In the state legislature, Tom used his work experience to craft legislation, such as the Georgia Jobs Act, that would grow the economy and create new job opportunities.
 He understood the simple fact that when a business pays less in taxes it has more money to hire people.
 Tom also gained a reputation for taking on excessive government after working on a zero-based budgeting bill that made state agencies justify every taxpayer dollar they wanted to spend, every year.

 In 2010, the congressional seat for Georgia’s 9th district opened.
 Still dreaming big, Tom decided to run as a “pro-life, pro-gun, tax-cutting constitutional conservative.”
 He had to win four elections in 91 days and was sworn in that summer as a U.S. congressman from Georgia.
 As a result of redistricting, Tom was reelected in 2012 to represent the new 14th Congressional District.

-In Congress, Tom serves on the House Committee on Appropriations, which decides how the United States government spends taxpayer dollars.
-This assignment puts Tom in the center of the spending cut debate, as he works to balance the budget, root out government inefficiency and waste, and reform Congress into a more disciplined body that focuses on saving - not spending - taxpayer dollars.
-Within the full Appropriations Committee, Tom serves on three Appropriations subcommittees: Commerce, Justice and Science; Financial Services; and Interior and Environment.
+In Congress, Tom serves on the House Appropriations Committee, which determines how the United States government spends taxpayer dollars.
+This assignment means Tom is on the front lines of the battle to solve America’s debt crisis.
+He works to balance the budget, cut government waste, and reform Congress so that it that focuses on saving - not spending - taxpayer dollars.

 Click here for Rep. Graves' official photograph.